Do detox diets cleanse your liver?

 UNPROVEN

-0 relevant PubMed results Last checked April 2026
+0 relevant trials PubMed results Last checked May 2026

-No evidence found that detox diets specifically cleanse or enhance liver function beyond normal physiology.
+No direct evidence exists that detox diets specifically cleanse or improve liver function beyond what the liver naturally does.

 Overall confidence